RTIInternational/PushshiftRedditDistiller/README.md

 File: RC_2006-04.bz2; Threads: 3 ┣ ╱   ╱   ╱   ╱   ╱   ╱   ╱   ╱ ┫ 19090it 00:01 [35469.7 it/s]
 ```

 ⚠️ **Note:** Records returned when multithreading is active will not be in the same order as they exist in the compressed file.
-If order is important, sort the results on an additional field (`created_utc`)
+If order is important, sort the results on an additional field like `created_utc`.

 ## Filtering with `RedditDataFilter`